 Coming in at 2.5 inches, the blade opens via a nail nick while the black celluloid handle is durable and comfortable to hold.
 It’s an easy gift that nearly anyone would appreciate.

 If someone you know is thinking about getting into throwing knives, you don’t have to put down boatloads of money to get them started.
-Instead opt for the Fury Sporting Sure Throw Set.
-Each of the three included showers are 6.5 inches and come with paracord-wrapped handles for a more comfortable grip.
+Instead opt for the Beginners Triple Throwing Knife Set.
+Each of the three included throwers are 6.5 inches and come with paracord-wrapped handles for a more comfortable grip.

 These knives are durable enough to use over and over.
-While you might not use these in an actual competition, it’s a good way to get someone’s feet wet.
+While you might not use these in an actual competition, they’re a good way to get someone’s feet wet.

 20. Kershaw TX Tool